-The Prize, which consists of a marble pyramid trophy and a cash award of 2000 euros, will be presented to Radchenko by Albert Cohen of Sorbonne Université, Chair of the Popov Prize Selection Committee.
-The other members of the Selection Committee were Wolfgang Dahmen, Karlheinz Grochenig, Pencho Petrushev, Peter Oswald, and Vilmos Totik.
-The Popov Prize awarding ceremony initially scheduled at the FoCM 2020 Conference in Vancouver has been postponed due to COVID-19.
+The Prize, which consists of an engraved pyramid trophy and a cash award of 2000 euros, was presented to Matt by Albert Cohen of Sorbonne Université, Chair of the Popov Prize Selection Committee.
+The other members of the Selection Committee were Emmanuel Candes, Wolfgang Dahmen, Karlheinz Grochenig, Pencho Petrushev, Peter Oswald, and Vilmos Totik.

 Matt is an Assistant Professor at the University of Cambridge.
 He received his PhD in September 2020 from the University of Cambridge under the supervision of Anders C. Hansen.